Revelation 4:1 “God’s Throne Room in Heaven: The Door That Opens Beyond Time”

 A Trumpet Sound Coming From God’s Throne Room

 What John hears is no ordinary sound coming from the throne room.
 Since the time Moses was instructed by God to hammer out two silver trumpets, the trumpet has been used to gain the attention of God’s people.
-First, it began with the Israelites in the desert.
+It began with the Israelites in the desert.

 ““Make two trumpets of hammered silver, and use them for calling the community together and for having the camps set out.
 When both are sounded, the whole community is to assemble before you at the entrance to the tent of meeting.”
 (Numbers 10:2-3)

-The sound of the trumpet will eventually culminate to the end of the age when it’s sounded for the purpose of Christ returning to gather (rapture) His church (believers) to Himself before the coming wrath of judgment upon the world.
+The sound of the trumpet will eventually culminate to the end of the age.
+It will be sounded for the purpose of Christ returning to gather (rapture) His church (believers) to Himself before the coming wrath of judgment upon the world.

 “For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.”